Vsimpro/d2/README.md

 ## Usage:

 You need to create a bot token, and a webhook.
-You can find tutorials for both online, but here you can find a few links that work at the time of publishing:
+You can find tutorials for both online, such as the following:
 - [Bot token](https://discordgsm.com/guide/how-to-get-a-discord-bot-token)
 - [Webhook](https://docs.gitlab.com/ee/user/project/integrations/discord_notifications.html)